This page provides resources for those reporting cancer cases to the Wisconsin Cancer Reporting System.

 - Timeliness requirements will be suspended for all 2018 cases.

-- WCRS will post a status update on 2018 case submission in March for physician office, clinic and lab data submissions.
+- WCRS will post a status update on 2018 case submission for physician office, clinic and lab data submissions, when state requirements are finalized.

 Importance of Reporting Patient Race and Ethnicity to WCRS